 Functional adrenal adenomas can be treated with surgery and medications.

 They are often found incidentally during imaging studies of the abdomen, in which case they are known as adrenal incidentalomas.

 Adenomas of the kidneys originate in the renal tubules of the cortex and appear as discrete, dull yellow masses.

 Histologically, they are very similar to a well-differentiated renal cell carcinoma.

 Small solid kidney tumors (less than 3 cm) were previously thought to be benign because they rarely metastasized; its histological similarity to renal cell carcinoma now results in a treatment similar to its malignant relationship, surgical removal.

 The two adrenal glands, one in each kidney, produce hormones.

-But some of them are functional tumors, that means they produce the same hormones as the adrenal glands.
+But some of them are functional tumors, which means they produce the same hormones as the adrenal glands.